luarocks/luarocks-site/static/md/about.md

 After downloading the right file, LuaRocks will then perform the installation and the module is ready for use.

-### Using MoonRocks Manifest Without `moonrocks` Tool
+### Using MoonRocks Manifest

-If you want to always install from MoonRocks you can add the manifest url to your LuaRocks `config.lua`:
+Modern versions of the LuaRocks command line tool point to the MoonRocks manifest by default.
+If you need to manually configure your LuaRocks installation for older versions you can add it to your	`config.lua`:

     rocks_servers = {
       "http://rocks.moonscript.org/"